aws/event-ruler/README.md

 Events are processed at over 220K/second except for:
  - equals-ignore-case matches, which are processed at over 200K/second.
+ - prefix/equals-ignore-case matches, which are processed at over 200K/second.
+ - suffix/equals-ignore-case matches, which are processed at over 200K/second.
  - wildcard matches, which are processed at over 170K/second.
  - anything-but matches, which are processed at over 150K/second.
  - numeric matches, which are processed at over 120K/second.